City of New York (1885 ship): Great Lakes Exposition, Cleveland, Ohio

 She also appeared in Cleveland, Ohio for two years at the Great Lakes Exposition (World Fair of 1936–1937).
 The event was open in the summers of 1936 and 1937, situated on the Lake Erie shore north of downtown.
 She got trapped there for another five years due to a low-level bridge built after her arrival hemming her into the dock area.
 In Cleveland, a navigation bridge was added and the masts and bowsprit were cut leaving two jibs and ratchet.

 Meanwhile, Byrd would go on with two subsequent polar expeditions, the second in 1934 where the City was replaced by the Bear of Oakland, and his third in 1939–1940 the latter being Byrd's first which had the official backing of the U.S. government.

-In 1942, she was released and the City was assigned for wartime work on Canada's east coast; for the task, she was re-rigged as a 3-masted schooner.
+In 1942, she was released and the City was assigned for wartime work on Canada's east coast.
+She was re-rigged as a 3-masted schooner.
 At the end of the war, she was in Nova Scotia, however by this time she was considered too slow and little used.